Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/privacy.md

 The Council will provide You with means by which You may choose to opt-out of receiving any such direct marketing materials.

-### 	4.4.
-Digital Capability Locator and other databases

-As part of its function, the Council maintains a publicly available Digital Capability Locator register, as well as other publicly available databases and search functions.
-The Council may publish or disclose the following of Your personal information on its Digital Capability Locator or other databases, to the extent that You are a contact person for an organisation:

-> (a) Your name, employment position and the organisation that You are employed by or otherwise associated with; and
->
-> (b) Your telephone number, email address, business address and other contact details.

 ## 5. How can I access my personal information?